Pinafore/ml-hw/knn/assign.md

 n-dimensional search or a median algorithm, you are generating extra work for yourself and making yourself vulnerable to errors.

-You'll turn in your code on Moodle.
+You'll turn in your code on ELMS.
 This assignment is worth 15 points.
 Other assignments will be worth more.

 What you have to do